bricelam/EFCore.TextTemplating/README.md

 EFCore.TextTemplating contains three templates: one for scaffolding the DbContext, one for the IEntityTypeConfiguration implementations, and one for the entity types.

 The templates in this repo are merely a starting point.
 Feel free to tweak them to your heart's content.
 The resulting code is a little ugly, but I refrained from adding formatting code to keep the templates as simple as possible.
-I scaffold the code I would want to use, so only the parts of the model that actually affect EF Core behavior are actually scaffolded.
+I scaffold the code I would want to use, so only the parts of the model that actually affect EF Core behavior are scaffolded.
 Things like sequences, constraint names, and non-unique indexes are ignored.

-Warning, staring directly at a T4 template without syntax highlighting may hurt your eyes.
+⚠ Warning, staring directly at a T4 template without syntax highlighting may hurt your eyes.
 I recommend using the [Devart T4 Editor](https://marketplace.visualstudio.com/items?itemName=DevartSoftware.DevartT4EditorforVisualStudio) for Visual Studio or [T4 Support by Zachary Becknell](https://marketplace.visualstudio.com/items?itemName=zbecknell.t4-support) for VS Code.

 If you're using Visual Studio, merely saving the template files is enough.